zeroasiccorp/logik/README.md

 -----------------------------------------------------------------------------------

-Logik is an open source FPGA toolchain that fully automates converting RTL to bits, including synthesis, placement, routing, bitstream generation, and analysis.
+Logik is an open source FPGA tool chain with support for high level language parsing, synthesis, placement, routing, bit-stream generation, and analysis.
 Users enter design sources, constraints, and compile options through a simple [SiliconCompiler](https://github.com/siliconcompiler/siliconcompiler/) Python API.
 Once setup is complete, automated compilation can be initiated with a single line run command.

+Logik depends on the [Logiklib](https://github.com/siliconcompiler/logiklib) which contains the architecture descriptions and device setup files needed to drive the Logik flow.

 ![logik_flow](https://raw.githubusercontent.com/siliconcompiler/logik/main/images/logik_flow.svg)